Heather Goldman, Ph.D. – Supervising Child Psychologist

 She/Her

-Jesse Eisner is a rising senior at Tulane University, majoring in Psychology and on the pre-medical track.
-An active member of her Sorority NAMI (National Alliance Mental Illness), Jesse helps host workshops helping and educating people including organizing activities with on campus with dogs.
+Jesse graduated Tulane University this Spring with a Bachelor's Degree in Psychology, Pre-Med.
+She completed The Quad Manhattan's Psychosocial Internship in 2025.
+An active member of her Sorority NAMI (National Alliance Mental Illness), Jesse helped host workshops helping and educating people including organizing activities with on campus with dogs.
 Jesse served as a research assistant at NYU Langone Dysautonomia Center where she assisted in developing a protocol to improve patient care and conducted research for the Dysautonomia blog.
 As a former volleyball player, Jesse is also involved in intramural sports at Tulane in her spare time.
 She served as a camp counselor for a sleep-away camp program where she instructed a group of 13-year-old campers in sports and general sportstmanship as well as helping them cope with social and interpersonal challenges.

 Alexandra Elen Vasilkovsky, Columbia University Class of 2027